brackeen/glfm/README.md

 GLFM is an OpenGL ES 2.0 layer for mobile devices and the web.
 GLFM supplies an OpenGL ES context and input events.
 It is largely inspired by [GLFW](http://www.glfw.org/).

-GLFM is written in C and runs on iOS 7, Android 2.3.3, and WebGL 1.0 (via [Emscripten](https://github.com/kripken/emscripten)).
+GLFM is written in C and runs on iOS 8, Android 2.3.3, and WebGL 1.0 (via [Emscripten](https://github.com/kripken/emscripten)).

 ## Features
 * OpenGL ES 2.0, 3.0, and 3.1 display setup.
 * Retina / high-DPI support.
 * Touch and keyboard events.
 * Events for application state and context loss.
-* APIs for asset loading, preferences and logging.

 ## Non-goals
 GLFM is limited in scope, and isn't designed to provide everything needed for an app.
 For example, GLFM doesn't provide (and will never provide) the following: